google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 ### Building on fips-enabled machines

-In some ircumstances on stig-ed machines, where md5 cryptography is used, fips will prevent OpenGee from being built.
+In some circumstances on stig-ed machines, where md5 cryptography is used, fips will prevent OpenGee from being built.
 When trying to build, a message similar to the following will be displayed

 ```bash
 $ scons -j4 internal=1 build